davealgie/Team-1-Final-Project/README.md

 Starter code for SDET final project specification - music website "Choonz"

 ## Concept
 The Choonz website allows a vistor to read all of the tracks, artists, albums and genres.
-While, lo
+While, when a user has been created and logged in, the user can create, update or delete the previous functions the visitors can do.
+While additionally, having their own playlist allocating tracks to that playlist.

 ## Specifications
 - MUST HAVE - Track, Artist, Album